 Audit Type Description Certification audit Initial audit All KPMs and Practice Requirements must be audited.
 Recertification audit Conducted every 3 years All KPMs and Practice Requirements must be audited.
-Surveillance audit Conducted annually in between the certification and recertification audits.
-The following must be audited 50 per cent of the Practice Requirements (refer Attachment A) any non-conformances identified in the Certification or Recertification audit any other Practice Requirements, as identified by the department.
-Extraordinary audit Conducted where requested by the department The scope of an Extraordinary Audit will be determined by the department on a case-by-case basis and will be targeted to a specific aspect, or aspects, of the Quality Principles.
+Surveillance Audits Conducted annually in between the certification and recertification audits.
+The following must be audited 50 per cent of the Key Performance Measures (refer Attachment A) o any Practice Requirement Non-conformances identified in the previous Quality Principles Audit any other Practice Requirements, as identified by the Department.
+Extraordinary audit Conducted where requested by the Department The scope of an Extraordinary Audit will be determined by the Department on a case-by-case basis and will be targeted to a specific aspect, or aspects, of the Quality Principles.

-An Extraordinary audit may be conducted by a Departmental Officer or the department may request a Quality Auditor to conduct the Extraordinary Audit.
+An Extraordinary audit may be conducted by a Departmental Officer, or the Department may request a Quality Auditor to conduct the Extraordinary Audit.

-Where it is determined that a Provider is required to undergo an Extraordinary Audit undertaken by a Quality Auditor, the department will advise the Provider and the CAB, in writing, of the timeframe in which the Extraordinary Audit must be conducted in and the scope of the Extraordinary Audit.
+Where it is determined that a Provider is required to undergo an Extraordinary Audit undertaken by a Quality Auditor, the Department will advise the Provider and the CAB, in writing, of the timeframe in which the Extraordinary Audit must be conducted in and the scope of the Extraordinary Audit.